dzhunkoffski/student-status-prediction/README.md

 - Target - applicant's status as a potential student

  ## Result
- 0.61 F1-score on test dataset in competition.
+ 0.61 F1-score on test dataset in competition; 0.66 F1-score on validation dataset.